TianBingyang/R-bank-Project/README.md

 - Data Loading
   - "bank-full.csv": 45211 * 17
   - "bank.csv": 4521 * 17
-  - Use bank.csv to run your code for testing
+  - Use “bank.csv” to run your code for testing
 - Data Cleaning
   - Make the data more readable and clear.
 - Factor Analysis